paulczar/paulczar.github.io-source/content/blog/OBS-broadcast-to-zoom-and-twitch/index.md

 ![OBS sharing just the zoom window](obs-window.png)

+> Note: The window capture settings are OS dependent, on Windows it would display the name and executable file for the window you want to share.

-Zoom likes to switch to fullscreen when you (or somebody else) shares their screen.
+One Caveat is that Zoom likes to switch to fullscreen when somebody shares their screen.
 Make sure to deselect the **Enter full screen when a participant shares screen** in the **Share Screen** Settings to disable this behavior.

 You might be tempted to try and share your screen to Zoom, however Zoom behaves painfully when you do that and you'll most likely lose your capture of the Zoom window.
-Instead you might want to add the OBS virtual camera which lets you use the contents of your OBS scene as a camera in Zoom.
+Instead you should add the OBS virtual camera (see below) which lets you use the contents of your OBS scene as a camera in Zoom.

 ## 2. Rebroadcast video from OBS through to Zoom

 ![diagram showing zoom video in obs and back](video-zoom-obs-zoom.png)

-OBS has a plugin that lets you create a virtual camera which you can then use as your Zoom camera.
-This means that the people in your Zoom call will see exactly the same video that you're streaming without having to share your screen.
+OBS has a plugin that lets you create a virtual camera which you can use as your Zoom camera.
+The people in your Zoom call will see exactly the same video that you're streaming without having to share your screen.

 You can download the virtual camera plugin from [here](https://obsproject.com/forum/resources/obs-virtualcam.949/) however it currently only supports Windows.
 (There's a [video4linux](https://github.com/CatxFish/obs-v4l2sink) you can use if you're on Linux) for the same effect.